browserengineering/book/book/http.md

     `Content-Type` header usually contains a `charset` declaration that specifies the encoding of the body.
-If it's absent, browsers still won't default to `utf8`; they'll guess, based on letter frequencies, and you see ugly � strange áççêñ£ß when they guess wrong.
-Incorrect-but-common `utf8` skips all that complexity.
+If it's absent, browsers still won't default to `utf8`; they'll guess, based on letter frequencies, and you will see ugly � strange áççêñ£ß when they guess wrong.

 Let's now split the response into pieces.
 The first line is the